fluscape/fluscapeR/README.md

 Searching for "s_margin" found what could likely be the right call.
 Now just need to make sure I can run

-## 28 Jan 2023
+## 29 Jan 2023

 Jon sent some code that he thinks he ran to get this to work.
 Need to check on that.
-ALso moved this file to the fluscapeR package, rather than keeping it here.
+ALso moved this file here to the fluscapeR package, rather than leaving it the manuscripts directory in the main fluscape github.